 You can walk over the lake in about 1.5-2 hours, the whole route is 6 km long.
 You should also visit Bled Castle, the oldest castle in Slovenia.
 After admiring the view from the terrace, you can visit the museum or go on a wine tasting tour in the castle's cellar.

 To visit the small island, rent a rowing boat or buy a ticket for the traditional pletna boats.
 Once there, don't forget to wish for something and ring the church bells to make your wish come true.

 #2 Lake Bohinj

 If you are a born adventure tourist, love nature and the outdoors, or just looking for a less crowded place for your holiday in Slovenia, Lake Bohinj is the perfect choice for you.
 Lake Bohinj is the biggest natural lake in Slovenia, and many say it's also the most beautiful one.

-The lake is surrounded by the Julian Alps and the crystal clear water reflects the huge mountains just like a mirror - a magical place indeed.
+The lake is surrounded by the Julian Alps, and the crystal clear water reflects the huge mountains just like a mirror - a magical place.
 The villages are also extremely charming, with the wooden-beamed houses, stone bridges, and onion-domed churches, they look like they have just jumped out of the pages of a fairy tale book.

-There are plenty of swimming spots around the lake, so if you find a shore crowded you should just walk a little bit further down the road.
-If you would like to walk around the whole lake, you should calculate with 4 hours, the length of the route is around 12 km.
+There are plenty of swimming spots around the lake, so if you find a crowded shore, you should just walk a little further down the road.
+If you want to walk around the whole lake, you should calculate with 4 hours, the length of the route is around 12 km.

 You would rather stay dry?
 Still lots of options waiting for you: go rock climbing, hiking in Mount Vogel, go on a guided bicycle tour, or try tandem paragliding above the lake.
 Great news for those not coming by car to Slovenia: during the summer month, buses start more often from Ljubljana to Bled and then to Bohinj.